What's the best podcast search engine?

 4 min

 If you're searching for a specific topic or episode, what's the best podcast search engine?
-I tested the major podcast listening apps (Apple, Spotify, Google) to find out.
+I tested the major podcast listening apps (Apple and Spotify) to find out.

 Overall impressions

 None of the major listening apps performed basic podcast searches that well.
-Furthermore, Apple, Spotify, and Google Podcasts don't return good episode-level results for simple queries.
+Furthermore, Apple and Spotify don't return good episode-level results for simple queries.

 If you're looking for an exact podcast name ("Joe Rogan," "Crime Junkie," "Stuff You Should Know"), you'll likely be able to find it in all of the apps.